-There are two distinct pathological categories of a shoulder injury.
+There are two distinct pathological categories of shoulder injury.
 In the older population, shoulder injury is generally a result of the degenerative ageing process.
 In the younger population, it is commonly a result of the repetitiousness of an overhead sport (Jobe & Pink, 1993).

 As an active individual, how many of you have had pain or a twinge in the shoulder?
 Within a group class setting, you will undoubtedly come across a few individuals who are currently suffering or have suffered from some form of shoulder pain since partaking in this form of exercise.
 This is not to say that group exercise classes are going to cause shoulder pain as there are many explanations for why this type of pain occurs, and along with this there are many ways to avoid it happening altogether.

 Research suggests that soft tissue injuries, such as those found in the shoulder, are commonly caused by overuse and overload of the muscle/tendons in that area due to improper technique/form or excessive overtraining (Gabbett, 2016).
 You may compare the group exercise classes and your average gym junkie and conclude that group classes are safer as you are being led by an instructor with knowledge and experience to keep you safe, however, these classes may not be tailored to individual abilities.
-This generalised programming for a whole class can be where the downfalls occur – although we have an experienced instructor leading a class, their time is split so ensuring the technique is good for all participants in a class for 8+ can be quite a challenge.
+This generalised programming for a whole class can be where the downfalls occur – although we have an experienced instructor leading a class, their time is split so ensuring the technique is good for all participants in a class of 8+ can be quite a challenge.

 Rather than stepping away from these group classes completely, it’s important to educate and understand for yourself how to train safely and effectively – this will not only help you avoid getting injured but will also enhance your training drastically.